sanxku/mcp-injection-experiments/README.md

 ![Cursor executes WhatsApp MCP attack](https://github.com/user-attachments/assets/a39ea101-3fd2-4945-abcd-942006cfe11c)

 Can you spot the exfiltration?
-Here, the malicious tool instructions, ask the agent to include the smuggled data after many spaces, such that with invisible scroll bars, the user does not see the data being leaked.
+Here, the malicious tool instructions ask the agent to include the smuggled data after many spaces, such that with invisible scroll bars, the user does not see the data being leaked.
+Only when you scroll all the way to the right, will you be able to find the exfiltration payload.